 |Action bar at the bottom of the screen||No||Yes||Yes|

 |Supports context menu||Yes||Yes||No|

 To learn what the action bar, context menu, and buttons are, see The basics in the UI Guidelines for BlackBerry 10.

-When you create a card, you must add support for both landscape and portrait orientation so that the card follows the orientation of your application.
+When you create a card, you must add support for both landscape and portrait orientation so that the card follows the orientation of your app.